alonidel/digitaldesktopclock/README.md

 ### Description:
 * A Digital Desktop Clock that will always next to the Mac Dock as long as it's opened.
 * Shows the time and date.
-* Easily customizable using Front-end technologies.
+* Easily customizable using frontend technologies.
 * Works as a [Übersicht](http://tracesof.net/uebersicht/) app widget.

 ### To make it work: